-Watching sports is one of the greatest ways to see a group of individuals from diverse educational, economic and family backgrounds come together for a common goal.
+Watching sports is one of the greatest ways to see a group of individuals from diverse educational, economic, and family backgrounds come together for a common goal.
 Winning is the ultimate paycheck, but playing smart and leaving their heart on the field makes a player hold their head high are there any applications to today’s workplaces?

 Employees at Zappos get it.
 If they were playing in the NFL, they would no doubt be in the playoffs each year.
-Whats the difference?
-They know how to create an environment that invites creativity, risk taking, ownership and feedback.
+What’s the difference?
+They know how to create an environment that invites creativity, risk-taking, ownership, and feedback.
 Excellent combinations for building a strong team.
 More details in an article regarding their company values.
 Click here

 Companies don’t start off on day one doing it all right; they grow and learn from their mistakes.
 So what type of coaching environment are you creating as a leader in your organization?

 Great company coaches have a wonderful opportunity to showcase the employee talent of an organization, no doubt, one of the most important company assets.
-If each day you manage your staff was like watch a team practice, what would it say about your coaching skills?
+If each day you manage your staff was like watching a team practice, what would it say about your coaching skills?